omkarsharma2821/VintiMart/README.md

 Email - omkarsharma2821@gmail.com <br>
 Project Link: [GITHUB](https://github.com/omkarsharma2821/VintiMart)

-## if you liked my project, you can Star ⭐ the repo and if you want to use this template you can Fork it and can use.
+## If you liked the project, you can Star ⭐ the repo.